Documentation Index

 Prev Next

 WISdom supports Single Sign-On (SSO) using OIDC-compliant identity providers.
-Administrators configure SSO through the Admin Console under Integrations.
+Administrators configure SSO through the Admin Console › Integration page.
 WISdom supports two OAuth/OIDC authentication flows: Authorization Code and Authorization Code with PKCE (Proof Key for Code Exchange).
 The flow is selected during SSO configuration.
-Key aspects of SSO setup include:

 • Create an OIDC-compliant application within your identity provider (e.g., Microsoft Entra, Okta).

-• Generate client credentials and whitelist the WISdom redirect URLs.
+• Generate client credentials and add the WISdom redirect URIs to the application.

 • Configure the application to trust WISdom.